ItalyPaleAle/WithBlueInk/content/posts/2020-06-24-docker-and-docker-compose-on-raspberry-pi-os/index.md

 The good news is that Raspberry Pi OS does support Docker, in both the 32-bit and 64-bit variants!
 Read below on how to install it as well as Docker Compose.

-> **Note:** This article is written for Raspberry Pi 2, 3 and 4 running Rasperry Pi OS.
-Older models of the board and Raspberry Pi Zero are currently not supported.
+> **Note:** This article is written for Raspberry Pi boards version 2, 3, and 4 running Rasperry Pi OS, as well Raspberry Pi Zero 2 and the Raspberry Pi 400 units.
+Older models of the board and the first-generation Raspberry Pi Zero are not supported.
 > Additionally, if you are using a different distribution for your board besides the official Raspberry Pi OS, the instructions below are not guaranteed to work for you.

 ## Choosing the right version of Raspberry Pi OS